Travel & conservation company, since 1991

 SEARCH OUR SAFARIS

 Rhinos throughout South Africa are being brutally killed for their horns.
-In this article, I would like to focus on some of the positive contributions by the private sector and the trials and tribulations that they face in trying to keep rhinos safe – including the need for sustainable funding of private rhino conservation.
-This article follows my previous post about the role of private game reserves in conservation.
+In this article, I would like to focus on some of the positive contributions by the private sector and the trials and tribulations they face in trying to keep rhinos safe – including the need for sustainable funding of private rhino conservation.

-There are many articles in circulation that paint a very negative picture of private rhino owners, as greedy businessmen with no compassion.
-Although there are some bad apples in the private wildlife industry, these are certainly in the minority, and most private rhino owners have chosen their lifestyles (and livelihoods) based on a love of nature, the African bushveld and wildlife.
+Many articles in circulation paint a very negative picture of private rhino owners as greedy businessmen with no compassion.
+Although there are some bad apples in the private wildlife industry, these are certainly in the minority, and most private rhino owners have chosen their lifestyles (and livelihoods) based on a love of nature, the African bushveld, and wildlife.

 rhino conservation